nodeschool/london/README.md

 ## Feedback
 Did you enjoy the event?
-[Let us know!](https://github.com/nodeschool/london/blob/master/feedback.md) We appreciate the love, but really want to know how we can improve.
+[Let us know!](https://github.com/nodeschool/london/blob/master/feedback.md) We appreciate the <3, but really want to know how we can improve.

 ## Organizing a Nodeschool
 Please familiarize yourself with the [Bluffer's Guide](https://github.com/nodeschool/london/blob/master/resources/bluffers-guide-to-nodeschool/README.md) to help make the event run smoothly.